martaprilmay/arbcalc_demo/README.md

 download as user clicks on "Download XLS Table" button on results page.

-#### Currency rates auto-updates
+#### Currency exchange rates auto-updates
-While International Arbitral Institutions set their fees in different currencies, all results are provided in USD for convenience.
+While international arbitral institutions set their fees in different currencies, all results are provided in USD for convenience.
 To make correct exchange happen exchange rates are acquired